 Mother’s Day weekend brings with it a brand-new original premiere on our favorite “Heart of TV” network.
 The story is about busy mom Jenny Wreitz, played by familiar face, Candace Cameron Bure.
 About to make partner at the matchmaking company where she is a respected employee, Jenny’s most recent client unlocks something in her.
 By working with her latest client, Jenny begins to realize there is a disconnect in her life.
 She and her work-obsessed husband Ian (Ty Olsson) have lost something from their marriage.
 Their two high-school girls are growing up – one dealing with the complications of her first crush, the other trying to overcome her fear of the stage for the sake of her love of music (and vocal talent), which leaves Jenny and Ian wondering what comes next.
 This inspires Jenny to make changes in their life.
 She decides to initiate a “blind date” with her husband.
 It’s time they remember what it felt like to be more than two people existing in the same space.

 Though I will say this wasn’t as Mother’s Day centric as I anticipated, the film is sweet.
-I watched it with my mom (she particularly enjoyed the “spa scene” since she'd be the same: it’s not her idea of a good time) and we both turned it off with the same thought: we concluded it was a darn sweet movie.
-It has some great acting, a nicely written script (with some really cute dialogue and expressions) and is produced as a tailor-made film for Hallmark Channel.
-Leading into Mother’s Day, it’s a charming film for you, your mom and any other ladies in your family to enjoy together.
+My mom (she particularly enjoys the “spa scene” since she’s be the same; it’s not her idea of a good time) and I did watch this one together.
+At the end, we also have the same thought; we conclude that this is a darn sweet movie.
+It has some great acting, a nice script (with some really cute dialogue) and is an ideal film for Hallmark Channel.
+Leading into Mother’s Day, it’s a charming film for you and your mom to enjoy together.

 (Disclosure: this post does contain affiliate links; if you buy anything through these links, I may receive a small percentage of the sale at no extra cost to you.
 Read the disclosure page for details.
 If you have purchased anything through our links, thank you.
 We’re grateful.)